 How to get to Gullfoss Waterfalls

-Gullfoss Waterfall is situated approximately 70 miles (113km) from Reykjavik, the capital of Iceland.
+Gullfoss Waterfall is situated approximately 70 miles (113km) from Reykjavik, the capital of Iceland and it takes 1h 40mins by car to reach the falls.
 From Reykjavik, follow the ring road east for 33mi (54km), before turning off for route 35.
-Continue on route 35 for the remainder of the journey, until you reach a large car park next to a visitor centre.
-If that car park is full, there is also a smaller car park accessed via Route 334 (turning is approximately 700m away from the visitor centre).
+Continue on route 35 for the remainder of the journey, until you reach a large car park next to a visitor center.
+If that car park is full, there is also a smaller car park accessed via Route 334 (turning is approximately 700m away from the visitor center).